rage/programming-23/data/part-9/1-objects-and-references.md

     # ...

     def longest_word(self):
-        # the correct way of defining helper variables for use within a single method
+        # the correct way of declaring helper variables
+        # for use within a single method
         longest = ""
         length_of_longest = 0